 "Mark recognition sensitivity" specifies how sensitive OMR will be to filling marks.
 (Highest, High, Low and Lowest).
 For example: For frames filled with small ticks, the mark recognition sensitivity should be set to the highest value.
 The highest value should also be set if the printed frames are empty and they should be recognized as being filled if simple marks are used.
 But if the application or exam requires the frames to be filled completely, the mark recognition sensitivity should be set to the lowest value.
 (See the figure below)

 The lowest mark recognition sensitivity should also be used when the printed frames contain letters or numbers and the frames must be filled completely.
 (See the figure below)

 Some types of OMR paper are designed to be used with specific types of hardware.
 Usually such paper contains bubbles with letters or numbers.
 The characters and bubbles are printed in red or light gray.
-See the following figure:
+(See the figure below)

 The purpose of the characters and bubbles is to allow the hardware to recognize the color of these areas.
 As a result, when the paper is scanned, the bubbles and characters will drop out, leaving only the filled marks visible.

 Although hardware-specific paper is generally not recommended for software solutions, there are steps that, when applied, ensure the most accurate results using such types of paper.

 To make bubbles and characters scanning clearer, set the scanner brightness to high.
 This will cause the lighter color of the bubbles and characters to drop out.
 (See the figure below)

 Another possibility is to set the scanner brightness to low.
 (See the figure below)

 Note: Do NOT use auto-brightness settings when scanning hardware-specific paper, as doing so damages the frames(bubbles) and makes them faint.
 (See the figure below)